TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 ### Disadvantages

 - still coupled to the application, just now on 2 different places instead of 1
-- service/route registration is in `app` - this is cyclic dependency (also called vicious circle!)
+- service/route registration is in `app` - this is cyclic dependency (also known as "vicious circle")
 - it shows others that putting code to 2 or 3 places is ok
-- the "package" is coupled to the application and it's not easy to use it somehwere else
+- the "package" is coupled to the application and it's not easy too use it somewhere else
-- dependencies of this "packages" are unknown
+- dependencies of this "package" are unknown

 **It doesn't scale!**